Get all the latest data for Medan

 Do banks lend to foreigners for homes in Medan in 2026?

-As of January 2026, yes, some Indonesian banks do lend to foreigners for home purchases in Medan, but approval is selective and usually requires a strong local presence such as a longer-term stay permit, verifiable income in Indonesia, and clean documentation.
+As of early 2026, Indonesian banks do lend to foreigners for residential property in Medan, but access is selective and typically requires a strong Indonesia footprint including a longer-term stay permit, verifiable local or foreign income, and clean documentation.

 Which banks are most foreigner-friendly in Medan in 2026?